U3-1402 in Metastatic or Unresectable Non-Small Cell Lung Cancer

 - Cohort 1: Adenocarcinoma NSCLC

-- Cohort 3a and 3b: NSCLC (including any histology other than combined small cell and non-small cell)
+- Cohort 3a and 3b: NSCLC (including any histology other than small-cell or combined small cell and non-small cell)

 - Has documentation of radiological disease progression following one or more lines of EGFR TKI treatment.
 Participants with EGFR T790M mutation following treatment with erlotinib, gefitinib afatinib, or dacomitinib must have received and have documentation of radiological disease progression following treatment with osimertinib unless unable or unwilling.